zhixiangteoh/eecs280-notes/midterm/midterm.md

 |Concatenate|`strcat(cstr1, cstr2)`|`str1 += str2`|
 |Compare|`!strcmp(cstr1, cstr2)`|`str1 == str2`|

-### Apply array operations to c-strings (indexing, dereferencing, pointer arithmetic)
+### a.
+Apply array operations to c-strings (indexing, dereferencing, pointer arithmetic)

 Concepts are similar to previously discussed in [pointers](#3-pointers).

-### Identify what aspects of a c-strings make it different from a *regular* array
+### b.
+Identify what aspects of a c-strings make it different from a *regular* array

 Key differences are: